DillonLeu/MECH-2300-Trebuchet-Group-Project/README.md

 # MECH2300 Trebuchet Group Project
-In this project, I get to experience a lot of practical work by using hand tools placed inside toolbox, clamps, cutting and drilling machine which have played a huge part in assembling our trebuchet.
+In this project, I partnered with two team members to design a trebuchet that can launch a 50g payload through various distances and get to experience lot of hands-on task and problems.
+We also get to use hand tools placed inside toolbox, clamps, cutting and drilling machine which have played a huge part in assembling our system.

 ![WhatsApp Image 2022-12-19 at 2 51 59 PM](https://user-images.githubusercontent.com/121032332/209705186-4501287f-4ce9-4e37-9b42-a8f2407facc7.jpeg)